sindresorhus/lock-system/readme.md

 > Lock your system

-Shows the login screen the next time you use your computer.
+Shows the login screen the next time you use the computer.

 Supports macOS and Windows.

 ## Install